w3c/webappsec-dbsc/README.md

 - Registration and refresh will only be performed over a secure connection (or with localhost for testing).

 To achieve these goals, we add the following constraints to DBSC requests:
 - Registration and refresh are made in the context of the request that triggered them.
-For registration, this is the request serving the Sec-Session-Registration header.
+For registration, this is the request serving the Secure-Session-Registration header.
 For refresh, this is the request deferred due to missing cookies.
 - Cookie refresh only occurs if the cookie is accessible.
 DBSC will not attempt to refresh a third-party cookie if third-party cookies are blocked.
 - Refresh from cross-site contexts will only occur if the Storage Access API has granted permission to access first-party state.
 This mitigates a timing side-channel on recent interactions with a site and is consistent with unpartitioned DBSC sessions being a kind of first-party state.
 - Proactive refreshes must only occur if any tab has a page from the site loaded.